gromacs/gromacs/docs/user-guide/terminology.rst

 energy of the system using the equipartition theorem.
 In other words, the temperature is computed from the system's total kinetic energy.

-So, what's the goal of a thermostat?
+So, what is the goal of a thermostat?
 Actually, it turns out the goal is not to keep the temperature constant, as that would mean fixing the total kinetic energy, which would be silly and not the aim of NVT or NPT.
-Rather, it's to ensure that the average temperature of a system be correct.
+Rather, it is to ensure that the average temperature of a system be correct.

 To see why this is the case, imagine a glass of water sitting in a room.
 Suppose you can look very closely at a few molecules in some small region of the glass, and measure their kinetic energies.
-You would not expect the kinetic energy of this small number of particles to remain precisely constant; rather, you'd expect fluctuations in the kinetic energy due to the small number of particles.
+You would not expect the kinetic energy of this small number of particles to remain precisely constant; rather, you would expect fluctuations in the kinetic energy due to the small number of particles.
 As you average over larger and larger numbers of particles, the fluctuations in the average get smaller and smaller, so finally by the time you look at the whole glass, you say it has "constant temperature".

 Molecular dynamics simulations are often fairly small compared to a glass of water, so we have bigger fluctuations.
-So it's really more appropriate here to think of the role of a thermostat as ensuring that we have
+So it is really more appropriate here to think of the role of a thermostat as ensuring that we have

 (a) the correct average temperature, and